rayandasoriya/100DaysOfCode/README.md

 ## Day 17
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the sum of a range from 2-d array.
+1. The problem is related to find the sum of a range from a 2-d array.
 Refer to Day17/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to finding a new sub array using the defined conditions.
+2. The problem is related to finding a new sub-array using the defined conditions.
 Refer to Day17/Problem 2.pdf for detailed information.

 ## Day 18
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find exclusive range of logs bwtween the given time range.
+1. The problem is related to find an exclusive range of logs between the given time range.
 Refer to Day18/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the minimum sum for traversing from top left to bottom right of a 2-d array.
 Refer to Day18/Problem 2.pdf for detailed information.